Ram Gopal (1912 - 2003)

 1928, and continued to rule as India’s Nijinsky, until the sixties.

-Bissano Ram Gopal was born in Bangalore on 20th November (Bees as in twenty, hence Bissano) to a Burmese mother and a Rajput father.
+Bissano Ram Gopal was born in Bangalore on 12th November to a Burmese mother and a Rajput father.
 His parental home - the Torquay Castle – in Benson town, was a palatial mansion with swimming pool and tennis courts, befitting the stature of his barrister father but Ram was not interested in legalities of life but more in the mysteries of movement.